bamerman/coffee-docs/compository.md

 5. The dry cherries pass through a mill that removes the skin and parchment layers.
 >For advanced information on processing, see [Other processing methods]().

+What started as a cherry, is now a seed that resembles a coffee bean but paler.
+Freshly processed coffee is called green coffee, and it must go through one last production stage before it resembles the coffee you're familiar wiht and is ready to be made into a delicious cup of coffee.
+**Roasting**
+Coffee roasting refers to the cooking of green coffee beans to release their full flavor potential.
+Coffee roasting is very complex and nuanced, but these are the most important things you need to know:
+-
+To learn more about coffee roasting, see [The art and science of coffee roasting]().
 ## Science of coffee brewing

 ## Further reading